 Required by Most Schools

 The most common Biology requirement is 1 year General Biology with labs.
-The University of Utah only has one semester of General Biology so Cell Biology fulfills the second semester.
+We recommend Cell Biology to fulfill the second semester in order to better prepare for the MCAT.

-Lab Requirement: Since 2 Biology labs are required by most medical schools, students can either the Anatomy OR Physiology lab to fulfill the first biology lab for most med schools.
-The second biology lab can be fulfilled by any biology course such as BIOL 2015, 3115, 3205, 3235, 3515, 3525 and more.
+Since 2 Biology labs are required by most medical schools, students can either the Anatomy OR Physiology lab to fulfill the first biology lab for most med schools.
+The second biology lab can be fulfilled by any biology course such as BIOL 1615, 1625, 3115, 3205, 3235, 3515, 3525 and more.
 Please note that many of these classes correspond to a class that must also be taken.
 Taking labs at Salt Lake Community College is also acceptable

 1 Semester Biochemistry